hafizhmh/k8s-secrets-collision-demo/README.md

   2. The service account must be granted read access to the required secrets.
       We should limit the allowed resource to be accessed only to the bare minimum.
-      A `Role` authorizes an antity to do some actions a `RoleBinding` binds an entity to a `Role`.
+      A `Role` authorizes an entity to do some actions a `RoleBinding` binds an entity to a `Role`.
 A `Role` and `RoleBinding` are namespaced resources `ClusterRole` and `ClusterRoleBinding` are their cluster-wide counterpart.